kjinengineer/decode-deps/README.md

-# Dep-Track
+# DepScope

-**Dep-Track** is a module that analyzes and visualizes module dependencies in JavaScript projects.
+**DepScope** is a module that analyzes and visualizes module dependencies in JavaScript projects.
 It identifies interdependent modules using `import` and `require` statements and generates a graph to illustrate these relationships.
 By providing a visualization of module dependencies, it offers insights for building a more structured codebase.

 ## Features